apache/echarts-doc/en/option/series/effectScatter.md

 {{ use: partial-legend-hover-link() }}

 ## effectType(string) = 'ripple'
-Type of special effect.
-Only ripple effect of `'ripple'` is supported at present.
+Type of effect.
+Only ripple effect of `'ripple'` is supported currently.

 ## showEffectOn(string) = 'render'
-Configurate the time to show the special effect.
+When to show the effect.

 **Options: **
-+ `'render'` show the special effect when drawing is done.
++ `'render'` Show the effect when rendering is done.
-+ `'emphasis'` show the special effect when it is highlight（hover）.
++ `'emphasis'` Show the effect when it is highlight（hover）.

 ## rippleEffect(Object)
-related configurations about ripple effect.
+Related configurations about ripple effect.

 ### period(number) = 4
-the duration of animation.
+The duration of animation.

 ### scale(number) = 2.5
-the maximum zooming scale of ripples in animation.
+The maximum zooming scale of ripples in animation.
 ### brushType(string) = 'fill'
-the filling method for ripples. options: `'stroke'` and `'fill'`.
+The brush type for ripples. options: `'stroke'` and `'fill'`.

 {{use: partial-coord-sys(
     seriesType="bar",